Pelagicore/software-factory-blueprint/docs/articles/sdk/configure-qtcreator.rst

 Configuring QtCreator to use the SDK
 ====================================

-After the installation of the SDK and ``source``\ing the environment, there are a couple of steps to do to run QtCreator in the SDK environment.
+After :ref:`the installation of the SDK <installing-sdk>` and :ref:`sourcing the environment <sourcing-environment>`, there are a couple of steps to do to run QtCreator in the SDK environment.
 This roadmap assumes that the SDK and QtCreator are installed and the environment is ``source``\d already.

 Adding a new kit
 --------------------